Musqueam Day: Celebrating 36 since the Guerin case

 Impacts of the Guerin case

-R v.
-Guerin is widely acknowledged as a landmark Supreme Court decision.
+Guerin v.
+The Queen is widely acknowledged as a landmark Supreme Court decision.
 It has been ranked among the most important SCC decisions of the 20th century because it demonstrated that Indigenous peoples “could obtain a legal remedy of wrongs done to them by government” (J. I. Reynolds, p.
 2).

 Reynolds states that, at the time, “the widely held view was that the Crown could not be held liable in law for the way in which it managed reserve lands or other assets of the Indian bands.”
 The Guerin case was pivotal because it fundamentally changed Aboriginal law in relation to the: